evanceodoyo/alx-low_level_programming/0x00-hello_world/README.md

 * 5-printf.c - prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line
 	* Use the function printf
 * 6-size.c -  prints the size of various types on the computer it is compiled and run on
+* 100-intel - generates the assembly code (Intel syntax) of a C code and save it in an output file.
+* 101-quote.c - prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.
+	* You are not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts
+	* Your program should return 1